harshitpal660/Web_Scrapper_Chrome_Extension/FrontEnd/README.md

-A simple Hello World Chrome extension using React.
+A web scrapping Chrome extension using React.

 # Getting Started with Create React App